Skip to main content

 Academic Clinical Fellowship (ACFs): a programme for doctors who have completed their foundation training and want to combine their clinical work with research training.
 ACFs are medical speciality training posts within the NHS that also included scheduled time for research.
 Fellowships last around three years, with 25% protected academic time.
 Applications for these posts are very competitive, and you must demonstrate your suitability for the post through an interview process.

-Sunderland School of Medicine currently offers the following ACF specialities:
+Sunderland School of Medicine currently support ACF trainees in the following specialties:

 • Anaesthetics